• Skip to primary navigation

 Recipe

 This awesome free recipe contains Amazon affiliate links, we receive a small commission from any purchase you make at no extra cost to you.
-Thanks!
+Thanks for your support!

 Chocolate de maní

-Chocolate de Maní [Recipe + Video] Dominican Peanut 'Cocoa'
+Chocolate de Maní [Video+Recipe] Dominican Peanut 'Cocoa'

 By: Clara Gonzalez